 Learning to drive can be difficult, but focusing on the small victories can also be a huge help.
 Make sure to reward yourself when you’ve learned something you’ve been struggling with and congratulate yourself regularly.

-Being able to drive is an achievement and a privilege, so take pride in your abilities regardless of how long it takes you to learn.
+Being able to drive is an achievement, so take pride in your abilities regardless of how long it takes you to learn.
 And if you decide that driving isn’t right for you, it still shows great determination and ambition to consider learning in the first place.

 For more information, check out our post on learning to drive with a disability.

-If you’re practising in someone else’s car outside of lessons, check out our learner driver insurance – you can get cover from between 1 hour and 30 days for an affordable price!
+If you’re practising in someone else’s car outside of lessons, check out our learner driver insurance – we might be able to help you out with cover from 2 hours to 90 days.